affinipay/chargeio-net/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> .NET client library for the AffiniPay payment gateway (aka ChargeIO)
+> .NET client library for the AffiniPay Payment Gateway (aka ChargeIO)

 ## Overview
-Use our official C# library to access the [AffiniPay payment gateway API](https://developers.affinipay.com/reference/api.html#PaymentGateway) from your .NET project.
+Use our official C# library to access the [AffiniPay Payment Gateway API](https://developers.affinipay.com/reference/api.html#PaymentGateway) from your .NET project.

 ## Security
-This library requires a `secret_key` to authenticate with the AffiniPay payment gateway API.
+This library requires a `secret_key` to authenticate with the AffiniPay Payment Gateway API.
 Don't inadvertently expose your `secret_key` in public web pages or source control repositories.
 Refer to the [Configuration](#configuration) section for more information.

 ## Installation
-This library requires the [.NET Core SDK](https://www.microsoft.com/net/core).
+This library requires the [.NET Core SDK](https://docs.microsoft.com/en-us/dotnet/core/).
 Make sure it's installed before proceeding.

 Install the library from NuGet: